Renault Scenic review

 • -Rear seats don't slide or recline

-The Renault Scenic E-Tech is focused on serving families, so practicality is obviously a big thing.
+The Renault Scenic is focused on serving families, so practicality is obviously a big thing.
 To that end, there’s loads of space in the front for two six-footers, with plenty of elbow room and lots of leg room to stretch out.

 Iconic trim's panoramic roof doesn’t eat into head room because its electronically controlled sun tint removes the need for a sliding blind.

-You get a long storage tray on the lower centre console with a pair of movable dividers that slot into various places.
+You also get a long storage tray on the lower centre console with a pair of movable dividers that slot into various places.
 There’s only one integrated cupholder though, and while you can create another one with the dividers, they can be quite fiddly to use.

-Renault Scenic E-Tech boot open
+Renault Scenic E-Tech boot

 Buying & owning